+mso.anu.edu.au/~chfeder/teaching/astr_4004_8004/material/mM4_10048_pdfs/EXTREME_hdf5_plt_cnt_0050_dens.pdf_ln_data

-mso.anu.edu.au/~chfeder/teaching/astr_4004_8004/material/mM4_10048_pdfs/EXTREME hdf5_plt_cnt_0050_dens.pdf_ln_data scp EXTREME_hdf5_plt_cnt_0050_dens.pdf_ln_data motley: Note that you can use the tab key to auto-complete the rest of the awkward filename.
+2. Now copy the data file to motley using scp ('secure copy'): > scp EXTREME_hdf5_plt_cnt_0050_dens.pdf_ln_data motley: Note that you can use the tab key to auto-complete the rest of the awkward filename.
 If you just provided the initial few letters 'EX' and hit the tab key, the shell will automatically complete the rest of the filename.
 Note also that when you start > scp and then hit the tab key twice, you will be given a list of possible options for files in this directory.
 This is a very useful auto-completion function of the shell.
 Once you executed the scp command, you should see the file being transferred to motley.
 Note that the colon behind 'motley' refers to your home directory on motley.
 If you want to copy the file somewhere else, you just have to expand the path to the destination folder on motley after the colon.